 4. If he is marking in just one spot repeatedly: Soak the area with pet urine enzyme cleaner and let it fully dry.
 (If it’s humid and its wall-to-wall carpet or upholstery, you can use a hair dryer to speed up the process after 1 day.)
 Do not allow him access to that area while it is drying.
 If there is removable carpet in that area (doormats are popular pee spots), put it outside.
 Put his dog crate or bed if washable (so where he’s been sleeping) on top of, or blocking as much of possible, the “marking spot”.
 Often that’s all it takes!
 Read a real-life story of this tip helping below.
 Some dogs will still raise the flag on their crate, but not their bed.
 If the bed or crate stops him, keep the bed and crate in that spot for at least two weeks.
 If the bed/crate doesn’t work, use his food and water bowls, and if that stops him, feed him there for two weeks.

 5. If he is marking in multiple spots inside: Get a bandana and put some of his urine on it.
 When the urine has dried put it around his neck whenever he is inside.
 Now his “smell” will be everywhere he goes, and will reduce or eliminate his urge to urine mark to place his smell inside your home.
-(This tip is thanks to Silvano, the head trainer at Cagefree K9 Camp in Los Angeles.)
+(This tip is thanks to Silvano, a professional dog trainer in Los Angeles.)

 Here is one real-life example of #4 working instantly for a newly adopted dog: